 Description of Intern Opportunities:

-- Help coordinate logistics beforehand and on day of event.
+- Help coordinate logistics beforehand and on day of any potential event

-- Assist in acquiring silent auction and/or raffle items.
+- Assist in acquiring silent auction and/or raffle items for larger fundraising events

-- Provide on-sight support during event (schedule permitting).
+- Provide on-site support during event (schedule permitting)

 - Investigate past press clippings and assist with the Reeve photo catalogue project.